yalishandar/tasklist-rs/README.md

 6. Process memory information , including all of `PROCESS_MEMORY_COUNTERS` member.
 7. Process handles information , use `GetProcessHandleCount` Api.
 8. Process file infomation , use `GetFileVersionInfoExW` Api.
+9. Check whether the process is running in the WOW64 environment.
-9. Iterate over all processes
+10. Iterate over all processes

 _remember some infomation need higher privilege in some specific windows versions_